SovereignCloudStack/standards/Standards/scs-0101-w1-entropy-implementation-testing.md

 Some checks need to be performed on a live instance.
 For these checks, it is necessary to choose a sample of VM images to test on.

-For the time being, the sample MUST contain the very first public image reported by OpenStack.
+For the time being, the sample MUST contain at least one public image reported by OpenStack.
 This may be extended in the future.

 ### Errors